← Back to Library

 Right (West)

-Lower hills on the right represent Yin energy, protection, and containment — always lower than the Dragon side to prevent aggression.
+Lower hills on the right represent Yin energy, protection, and containment — traditionally kept lower than the Dragon side to reduce aggressive pressure.

 Red Phoenix (朱雀)